Magnatic70/TextAdventureGameEngine/README.md

 DisplayName:Old Man Hemlock
 Keywords:secret passage:map;treasure:gold coin
 Trades:apple pie:small potion:Ah, you shouldn't have!
 But I appreciate the gesture.
+NegativeAskResponse:I don't know, but maybe the butcher does.
+NegativeTradeResonse:Sorry, I'm not interested in that right now.
+Maybe later.
 ```

 ## Room Configuration